Cliffin-Joseph/Virtual-Loyalty-App/README.md

 # Virtual Loyalty App
+So far, I have only created the app's base from which we can start working.
+For now, I have added all the screens to the app.js file so that you guys can understand the codes better.
+Moving forward we need to make individual files for the respective pages.
+I have also added some placeholder images that I alr had.

 ## 🚀 How to Set Up & Run the Project
 Follow these steps to **clone, install, and run the project locally**: